The Tender Bar (film): Production

 The project initially began development in 2013 at Sony Pictures and Chernin Entertainment, with Ted Melfi set as writer and director.
 Upon his exit, Sony placed the project into turnaround, with Amazon Studios picking up the rights in July 2020.
 George Clooney entered negotiations to direct the film from a screenplay by William Monahan.
 Clooney was also attached to produce the film alongside his Smokehouse Pictures producing partner Grant Heslov.
 Ted Hope was also announced as a producer under his first-look deal at Amazon Studios.

 Clooney was confirmed as director in December 2020, with Ben Affleck entering negotiations to star.
 Affleck's role was confirmed in February 2021, along with the casting of Tye Sheridan and Lily Rabe as the leads.
 In March 2021, Christopher Lloyd, Sondra James, Max Martini, Michael Braun, Matthew Delamater, Max Casella, Rhenzy Feliz, Ivan Leung, Briana Middleton, and Daniel Ranieri joined the cast.

-Principal photography began on February 22, 2021 at various locations in Eastern Massachusetts, and concluded on April 14.
+Working around COVID-19 pandemic restrictions, principal photography began on February 22, 2021 at various locations in Eastern Massachusetts, and concluded on April 14, 2021.
 Filming sites included the Belvidere neighborhood of Lowell; Downtown Beverly Massachusetts; the Granite Park neighborhood of Braintree; and a vacant restaurant building at South Shore Plaza, also in Braintree.